✔ An air source heat pump can save you £2,827 over its lifetime

 What are the benefits of an air source heat pump?

 Air source heat pumps are incredibly efficient, can cool and heat your home, and can create energy from air – a completely renewable resource.

-Plus, the Clean Heat Grant means you can save an average of £4,882 over the course of your heat pump’s lifetime, compared to gas boilers.
+Plus, the Boiler Upgrade Scheme means you can save £2,827 over the course of your heat pump’s lifetime, compared to gas boilers.

 As well as the financial benefits, you’ll also remove at least 2.5 tonnes of CO2 from your yearly total by replacing your gas boiler with a heat pump, according to the Energy Saving Trust.

 That’s a stunning reduction, cutting your annual carbon footprint by 38% in one fell swoop.

 You’ll save at least four tonnes of CO2 per year if you currently have an oil boiler, and even if you use electric storage heaters, getting a heat pump will save you more than two tonnes.

 And after having your new heat pump installed – at a large, government-funded discount – you can kick back and enjoy the benefits for the next 20 years.

 Heat pumps as air conditioners

 An air source heat pump can also reverse its entire purpose to provide cool air on hot summer days – and those days are only becoming more frequent.